Student At Florida Shooting:

 From now on, though, Glazer expects the school to take extraordinary precautions.
 Already the community is on high alert.
 Earlier Thursday cops were called after someone reportedly heard a gunshot at North Broward Preparatory School about eight miles from yesterday’s shooting.
 It turned out to be a false alarm.

-Glazer says she’s seen news reports about the thousands of mass shootings since the murder of 20 elementary school students at Sandy Hook in 2012 and reports of about 18 other shootings at schools or college campuses this year.
+Glazer says she’s seen news reports about the thousands of mass shootings since the murder of 20 elementary school students at Sandy Hook in 2015 and reports of about 18 other school shooting this year.
 While the numbers are disturbing, Glazer’s adamant that it’s important for everyone to move forward.

 “We shouldn’t be scared to go to school,” she says.